bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 49°
-- Partly Cloudy
+- Mostly Clear
-- 59% humidity
+- 55% humidity
 - 8 mph wind
-- 55% cloud cover
+- 32% cloud cover
 - 24 AQI 🟩
-- 1.22 inches of rain expected in the next 48 hours
+- 1.28 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>